The $O(N)$ Free-Scalar and Wilson-Fisher Conformal Field Theories on the Fuzzy Sphere: Model Hamiltonian

 The fields $n_{\alpha\beta}(\bm{x})$ and $\omega_{\alpha\beta}(\bm{x})$ are Hermitian, i.e., $(n_{\alpha\beta}(\bm{x}))^\dag = n_{\alpha\beta}(\bm{x})$ and $(\omega_{\alpha\beta}(\bm{x}))^\dag = \omega_{\alpha\beta}(\bm{x})$.
 Under the exchange of $\alpha$ and $\beta$, $n_{\alpha\beta}(\bm{x})$ is symmetric, while $\omega_{\alpha\beta}(\bm{x})$ is antisymmetric.
 These composite fields can be viewed as the analogs of quantum fields in conventional QFT, or of lattice spin operators in condensed matter lattice models.
 Especially, we can define an $O(N)$-vector spin field $V_{a=1,\cdots,N}(\bm x)$,

 which is the order parameter of the $O(N)$ spontaneous symmetry breaking.

 We use these composite fields to define the Hamiltonian in the continuous real space, as elaborated below, but the actual computation is performed in the Landau orbital basis in terms of the $c_{m,\alpha}$ fermions.
-In the fermion representation $c_{m,\alpha}$, the number $2s + 1$ plays the role of the system size; more precisely, $\sqrt{2s + 1} \sim R / l_B$, where $R$ is the radius of the sphere and $l_B$ is the magnetic length.
-The magnetic length serves as an analog of the lattice spacing and plays the role of a short-distance cutoff.
-For ease of notation, we will omit $l_B$ in the remainder of the paper and adopt the simplified notation $N_{\text{orb}} = 2s + 1 \sim R^2$.
+In the fermion representation $c_{m,\alpha}$, the number $2s + 1$ plays the role of the system size; more precisely, the radius of the sphere is $R = \sqrt{2s + 1}\,l_B$.
+The magnetic length $l_B$ serves as an analog of the lattice spacing and plays the role of a short-distance cutoff.
+Different choices of $l_B$ do not affect the infrared physics.
+For ease of notation, we set $l_B=1$ and therefore omit it in the remainder of the paper, so that $N_{\text{orb}} = 2s + 1 = R^2$.
 The continuum limit is realized as $s \rightarrow \infty$.
 We consider a situation where the fermion particle number is conserved, $\sum_{m,\alpha} c_{m,\alpha}^\dag c_{m,\alpha} = 2s + 1$, i.e., one fermion per Landau orbital.